How to File a Small Claims Case in Richmond, CA

 Where do I file a small claims case in Richmond, CA?

-Small claims cases for Richmond residents are typically filed at the Contra Costa County Superior Court.
+Small claims cases for Richmond residents are typically filed at Contra Costa County Superior Court.
 The main courthouse is at 725 Court Street, Martinez, CA 94553.
 The Richmond branch is at 1025 Escobar Street — contact the court to confirm which location handles your case.

 Can I hire an attorney for small claims court in California?